SamSchultz-bit/TB-Project/README.md

 #### HIV
 To explore the relationship between TB and HDI, I started by importing and creating data frames from the csv files.
 Then I dropped the unnecessary columns and renamed the remaining ones.

-My next step was to merge the two dataframes, find the upper and lower quartiles of the HDI index and seperate the countries into two dataframes.
+My next step was to merge the two dataframes, find the upper and lower quartiles of the HDI index and separate the countries into two dataframes.
 One each for the higher and lower quartiles.

 To prepare the data I grouped all the countries in each dataframe by year, showing the mean value for each column.
 I also created calculated columns to get the Mortality Rates.